 Medium risk: Decals

-On the surface, adding temporary decals to the wall seems as though it should be a low-risk endeavor, right?
+On the surface, adding temporary decals to a wall seems as though it should be a low-risk endeavor, right?
 They even have the word “temporary” in the product name!
-But with so many options on the market, it’s hard to be certain you’re not going to end up with the decal that acts more like duct tape and peels off a layer of paint when it’s time to remove that inspiring silhouette of a tree.
+But with so many options on the market, it’s hard to be certain you’re not going to end up with a decal that acts more like duct tape and peels off a layer of paint when it’s time to remove that inspiring silhouette of a tree.
 A hint?
 Test a small decal in an inconspicuous spot first.
 That way, you’ll know what you’re dealing with when it’s move-out time.

 High risk: Paint